Trump arraignment: Private plane, agents, protests expected on journey

 Given the fact he's a former president and a large number of Secret Service agents will be travelling with him, we'd expect to see a motorcade of vehicles making the journey.
 And possibly a police escort complete with flashing lights and sirens.

+Trump Tower was Mr Trump's primary residence from the 1980s until his permanent move to Florida was made official in late 2019.
+He attributed the move to being "treated very badly by the political leaders of both the city and state".

-At Trump Tower he will reportedly meet his legal team before spending the night in his penthouse that spans the top three floors of the skyscraper.
+At Trump Tower, he will reportedly meet with his legal team before spending the night in his penthouse that spans the top three floors of the skyscraper.

 The journey will no doubt be quicker if Trump chooses to fly.